Yellow-bellied slider: Description

+Distribution

+Yellow-belly sliders range from southeastern Virginia, through the Carolinas, Georgia, northern Florida, and eastern Alabama.
+In European countries where pond sliders are established and invasive, that they can impose threats to native biodiversity through competitive advantage over native terrapins.
+They are often released into Europe from the pet trade, which makes them one of the top 100 invasive species outside of the United States.
+To try and contain them, scientists have been using environmental DNA, or traces of DNA left by T. scripta scripta in its habitat, to locate them and plan management strategies.

+Reproduction

 Mating can occur in spring, summer, and autumn.
 They have polygynandrous mating behavior.
 Courtship consists of biting, foreclaw display, and chasing.
 Yellow-bellied sliders are capable of interbreeding with other T. scripta subspecies, such as red-eared sliders, which are commonly sold as pets.
 The release of non-native red-eared sliders into local environments caused the state of Florida to ban the sale of red-eared sliders in order to protect the native population of yellow-bellied sliders.

+Mating takes place in the water.
+Suitable terrestrial area is required for egg-laying by nesting females, who will normally lay 6–10 eggs at a time, with larger females capable of bearing more.
+Studies have shown the turtles' suitable area criteria will not change even with significant anthropogenic change, meaning humans should be careful when modifying yellow-bellied slider habitats.
+The eggs incubate for 2–3 months and the hatchlings will usually stay with the nest through winter.
+Hatchlings are almost entirely carnivorous, feeding on insects, spiders, crustaceans, tadpoles, fish, and carrion.
+As they age, adults eat less and less meat, and up to 95% of their nutritional intake eventually comes from plants.

+Movement

 Yellow-bellied slider movement is highly instigated by dry seasons, where they can be found traveling terrestrially to locate a new water source.
 One study also found movement is also highly motivated by reproductive recruitment.
 Differences between male and female movements were observed.
 Males were more active than females in spring to the end of autumn.
 Males also exhibited more terrestrial and aquatic movements than females.
 Finally, long periods of movements were exclusively males.

-Mating takes place in the water.
-Suitable terrestrial area is required for egg-laying by nesting females, who will normally lay 6–10 eggs at a time, with larger females capable of bearing more.
-The eggs incubate for 2–3 months and the hatchlings will usually stay with the nest through winter.
-Hatchlings are almost entirely carnivorous, feeding on insects, spiders, crustaceans, tadpoles, fish, and carrion.
-As they age, adults eat less and less meat, and up to 95% of their nutritional intake eventually comes from plants.